ernst-fastl/dockerized-dev-tools/README.md

 Ubuntu, DinD, DooD &amp; multi programming language dev-container build scripts.

 This repository hosts a collection of scripts and Dockerfiles designed to streamline development and deployment processes.
-It includes a base Ubuntu rolling image with essential command-line tools, Docker-in-Docker (DinD), Docker-outside-of-Docker (DooD), and specialized images tailored for development containers.

 ## Table of Contents